-- Work will not commence without a copy of the Asbestos Register being provided - Employees and sub-contractors are to be briefed on the likely and known presence of asbestos in relation to their area of work - Any employee who discovers suspected asbestos is to stop work immediately and raise it with the supervisor.
-Work may not commence until it is fully investigated and/or removed in a recognized manner
+- If one is required, work will not commence without a copy of the Asbestos Register being provided by the principal contractor - Employees are to be briefed on the likely and known presence of asbestos in relation to their area of work - Any employee who discovers suspected asbestos is to stop work immediately and raise it with the supervisor.
+Work may not commence until it is fully investigated and/or removed in a recognised manner.